10 Construction Technology Trends in 2023 You Cannot Miss

 AR vs. VR

-AR stands for augmented reality, which means that it takes the existing physical environment and then enhances and augments it with different elements using computer-generated input.
+AR stands for augmented reality.
+The term means it takes the existing physical environment and then enhances and augments it with different elements using computer-generated input.

-VR, on the contrary, is the abbreviation of virtual reality, meaning that it creates an entirely different, completely computer-generated digital reality, which replaces the existing environment with an artificial construct.
+VR, on the contrary, is the abbreviation of virtual reality.
+The term implies that it creates an entirely different, computer-generated digital reality, which replaces the existing environment with an artificial construct.

-If you’re looking for innovative construction strategies, you should certainly go with augmented reality technology.
-Not only is it fun, but it’s also beneficial for both your workers and clients.
+If you’re looking for innovative construction trends, you should certainly use augmented reality technology.
+Not only is it fun, but it’s also beneficial for your workers and clients.

 With AR, you can input your 3D model of the design into the real environment.
 It means your client could actually see how the designed furniture and interior would look in his house.
-This could be done easily through a mobile phone or tablet.
+This is easy through a mobile phone or tablet.

 The AR experience would allow your client to visualize the complete design and understand how it would work in the context of the existing place.

-Just like AR, virtual reality too can be used during the preconstruction process.
+Just like AR, virtual reality too can serve during the preconstruction process.
 In this case, your client could immerse themselves entirely into the future design and walk through it!

 Both AR and VR can also be used to assure employees’ safety during the training.
 Here’s how you can integrate them into your employees’ educational training programs: